fmodica/fretboard/README.md

 fretboard.js
 ============

-A jQuery plugin for displaying an interactive fretboard of any number of frets, strings, and tunings (in progress).
+A jQuery plugin for displaying an interactive clickable fretboard of any number of frets, strings, and tunings.
+(In progress)